bee-queue/bee-queue/README.md

 Pull requests are welcome; just make sure `grunt test` passes.
 For significant changes, open an issue for discussion first.

 Some significant non-features include:
-- Job scheduling: Kue and Bull do this.
+- Job scheduling: This forked project did this.
 - Worker tracking: Kue does this.
 - All-workers pause-resume: Bull does this.
 - Web interface:  Kue has a nice one built in, and someone made [one for Bull](https://github.com/ShaneK/Matador).